Lauren-Somers/Badas_Methane/README.md

 The inital commit contains two main matlab scripts and a number of supporting functions:

 <b> Along_canal_nlimmultifit_DOM_scaled_Jan_Aug.m </b>
-This file fits the mathematical model of methane and carbon dioxide concentrations and stable carbon isotopes for field data.
+This file fits the mathematical model of methane and carbon dioxide concentrations and stable carbon isotopes to field data.

 <b> Error_Bands_Budget_Jan_Aug_new.m </b>
-This script take the best fit simulation and runs a monte-carlo error propagation routine and then makes budget plots that are in the manuscript.
+This script takes the best fit simulation and runs a monte-carlo error propagation routine and then makes budget plots that are in the manuscript.

 Supporting functions: